-You should have a .egg file.
+Then you will have a .egg file.
 Examine the output of running python to find where this was created.

-Once you have the plugin archive, copy it into the plugins directory of the project environment.
+Once you have the plugin archive, you need to copy it into the plugins directory of the project environment.
 Also, make sure that the web server has sufficient permissions to read the plugin egg.
-Then restart the web server.
-If you are running as a "tracd" standalone server, restart tracd (kill and run again).

-To uninstall a plugin installed this way, remove the egg from the plugins directory and restart the web server.
+To uninstall a plugin installed this way, remove the egg from plugins directory and restart web server.

-Note: the Python version that the egg is built with must match the Python version with which Trac is run.
-For example, if you're running Trac under Python 2.5, but have upgraded your standalone Python to 2.6, the eggs won't be recognized.
+Note that the Python version that the egg is built with must match the Python version with which Trac is run.
+If for instance you are running Trac under Python 2.3, but have upgraded your standalone Python to 2.4, the eggs won't be recognized.

-Note also: in a multi-project setup, a pool of Python interpreter instances will be dynamically allocated to projects based on need; since plugins occupy a place in Python's module system, the first version of any given plugin to be loaded will be used for all projects.
+Note also that in a multi-project setup, a pool of Python interpreter instances will be dynamically allocated to projects based on need, and since plugins occupy a place in Python's module system, the first version of any given plugin to be loaded will be used for all the projects.
 In other words, you cannot use different versions of a single plugin in two projects of a multi-project setup.
-It may be safer to install plugins for all projects (see below), and then enable them selectively on a project-by-project basis.
+It may be safer to install plugins for all projects (see below) and then enable them selectively on a project-by-project basis.